 We've built a lot of successful ecommerce stores for fashion brands over the years.Take a look at our portfolio and find inspiration for the beautiful ecommerce store we could build for you.

-In 2015, the fashion industry in the UK alone was worth £57.7 billion, according to Planet Retail (as quoted on Fabacus), and that is set to grow by almost 13% by 2020.
+In 2015, the fashion industry in the UK alone was worth £57.7 billion, and that is set to grow by almost 13% by 2020.
 In the US alone, the industry is worth almost 3 trillion dollars.
 There’s no reason some of those pounds and dollars can’t end up in your bank account.
 It doesn’t seem to matter how big the industry gets, there’s always demand for clothing.

 Clothing related keywords have massive amounts of monthly search traffic.
 Women’s clothing dominates the industry, with keywords like Dresses averaging at 301,000 monthly searches.
 Men’s clothing itself gets around 40,000 monthly searches, with more specific items coming in higher.
 If you can find a niche in the clothing industry, you could secure yourself a huge and loyal customer base.